 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
 It is usually set inside the home and operates with both the heating and cooling components of your HVAC system.
-If you take a quick look at an air handler, it may closely resemble a furnace.
-Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.
+If you take a quick glance at an air handler, it might closely resemble a furnace.
+Air handlers can work with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump